-The 23 craziest quotes from Sam Nunberg's absolutely bonkers interview
+The 42 craziest quotes from Sam Nunberg's absolutely bonkers CNN interviews

 (CNN)Former Trump campaign official Sam Nunberg thought it was a good idea to a) ignore an apparent subpoena from special counsel Robert Mueller and b) go on CNN and talk all about it.

 The legal soundness of that decision is, um, questionable.
 But from a news perspective it was absolute gold.
-In that vein, I scoured the transcript of Nunberg's conversation with CNN's Gloria Borger for the best -- and, by that, I mean most absolutely bonkers -- nuggets.
+In that vein, I scoured the transcripts of Nunberg's conversation with CNN's Gloria Borger and Jake Tapper for the best -- and, by that, I mean most absolutely bonkers -- nuggets.
 The shiniest ones are below.

 1. "Do you think I would ever talk to that moron?"

-Note: CORRECTION: This story initially misidentified the person Nunberg referred to as a "moron."